RafaKuh/RafaKuh/README.md

-- 👋 Hi, I’m Rafael Murillo.
+- 👋 Hi, I’m Raf.
 I am a passionate cybersecurity student that does coding, from Linux to Phyton, and always improving and learning.
 I also compete in a college blue team vs red team (im blue team).